The Chief Data Officer Evolution The nature of data inside companies has changed dramatically over the last 10 years. In… Read More

 Catering to the preferences and expectations of new and existing talent is more than possible for enterprises that plan well.
 Managing this complexity includes:

 - Deploying easy-to-use technology and platforms: Technology is essential within the enterprise, but it must integrate with current systems and processes, improve efficiency, and help financial professionals realize ROI quicker.

 - Building hybrid teams: Establish partnerships or team structures between senior and junior financial professionals.
 This allows the veteran to impart life experience and soft skills training to the younger financial professional, who in turn can handle the technology and platforms that the older worker may resist.
-It also allows the veteran to introduce the junior professional to their clients, strengthening the opportunity to retain clients during transitions between financial professionals.
+It also allows the veteran to introduce the junior professional to their clients, strengthening the opportunity to raise client retention during transitions between financial professionals.

 Bill Bachrach, chairman and CEO of Bachrach & Associates, offers important advice when it comes to the technology and associated changes around retaining and attracting talent.
 “Adoption is the new innovation,” he says, reminding leaders that it’s more important to optimize current approaches before jumping to something new.
 This includes evaluating technology, exploring current processes alongside new ways of working, and supporting the emerging relationships between colleagues that will push your business forward.

 To learn more on this topic, as well as other ways to prepare for the toughest challenges that lie ahead, read our latest eBook, The Enterprise of the Future: Meeting Financial Professionals and Clients On Their Own Terms.
 The eBook features insight from several industry experts on how enterprises must adapt to a changing advisory workforce and a new type of investor.